 Weill Cornell Medical College Institute for Computational Biomedicine (ICB)

 Faculty and Staff of the Institute for Computational Biomedicine are available for consultation and collaborative projects in all areas of bioinformatics.
-Specific translational bioinformatics support is offered through the biomedical informatics key function of the CTSC and focuses on the development of biomarker models from high-throughput datasets (e.g., measurements of gene expression, genetic polymorphisms, protein levels, or epigenetic modifications).
+Specific translational bioinformatics support is offered through the biomedical informatics key function of the CTSC.
+It mainly focuses on the development of new computational methods and tools to facilitate new biological discoveries, especially for the analysis of high-throughput datasets (e.g., measurements of gene expression, genetic polymorphisms, protein levels, or epigenetic modifications).

 MSKCC Bioinformatics Core facility (BIC)